nilsmeyer/spottpreis/README.md

 Usage: spottpreis [OPTIONS]

 Options:
-  -r, --region TEXT              AWS region to use (default eu-west-1) -z, --availability-zone TEXT  Availability Zones to use, use 'all' for all
+  -r, --region TEXT             AWS region to use
+  -z, --availability-zone TEXT  Availability Zones to use, use 'all' for all
-                                 zones
+                                zones, multiple invocations supported, default
+                                all
-  -t, --instance-type TEXT      Instance types to use --cheapest / --all
+  -t, --instance-type TEXT      Instance types to use, multiple invocations
+                                supported, default t3.micro
+  --cheapest / --all
+  -p, --profile TEXT            AWS profile to use
   -f, --format [json|text]      output format
   --help                        Show this message and exit.
 ```

 ### Examples